 That requires some research on your part, in order to find the appropriate people that could actually need your proofreading services.

-Before you start cold pitching for proofreading jobs, you should already have a website showcasing your proofreading portfolio so that people can check out your work and decide if they want to hire you or not.
+Before cold pitching, have a website with your proofreading portfolio so potential clients can see your work and decide to hire you.

 The more professional-looking your proofreading portfolio is, the more the chances people are going to actually pay for your services.